mph-/lcapy/doc/tutorial.rst

 although it does support simple opamps without saturation.

 Lcapy uses Sympy (symbolic Python) for its values and expressions and thus the circuit analysis can be performed symbolically.
-See http://docs.sympy.org/latest/tutorial/index.html for the SymPy tutorial.
+See http://docs.sympy.org/latest/tutorial/index.html for the Sympy tutorial.

 Internally, the circuit components are stored using their s-domain equivalents, such as impedances and admittances.
 This is convenient